bcgov/nr-forests-access-management/scripts/kc_data_transfer/readme.md

 get loaded by the code.
 Just copy the envExample file to .env and change the values. **Do not check in the .env file with sercets.**

+All variables start with "KC" are for transfering user from keycloak.
+For transfering user from csv file, use the last four variables.
 -   KC_HOST - url to keycloak instance (e.g. https://oidc.gov.bc.ca)
 -   KC_CLIENTID - The client id that has been configured as a service account
 -   KC_SECRET - The secret for the above client